 This Illinois law covers the procedures for the admission, transfer, and discharge of persons with mental illnesses to and from mental health facilities.
 It exists to make sure that persons with mental illness receive appropriate care in the least drastic setting.
 Illinois residents with mental illness can benefit from this law.

 The Mental Health and Developmental Disabilities Code (MHDD Code) is an Illinois law which governs the procedures of admitting and discharging persons from mental health facilities.
 The MHDD Code also contains procedures to protect the rights of persons living in mental health facilities.

-The term mental health facility means a hospital, institution or other facility which provides treatment to people with a mental illness.
+The term mental health facility means a hospital, institution or another facility which provides treatment to people with a mental illness.
 This includes both state and privately operated facilities.

 Types of admission to a mental health facility